 Shop til you Drop

 With its quaint village, Silver Star has several stores where you can pick up that perfect souvenir to take home with you.
-Bring home a Silver Star embossed toque or some local confectionary.
+Bring home a Silver Star embossed toque or some local confectionery.
 Need ski gear?
-Ski Dazzle has everything from boots to helmets as well as the latest ski, and snowboard gear.
+EVOLVE has everything from boots to helmets as well as the latest ski and snowboard gear.

 Soak at the Spa and Find Your Fitness